pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

-# Monitoring the Ping Stack
+# Monitoring our product stacks

 This use case describes how to use Cloud Native Computing Foundation (CNCF) monitoring tools with a PingDirectory stack.